This article was written by Ezgi Özcan.

-Bia de’ Medici was born in 1536 as the first child of the Cosimo I, Grand Duke of Tuscany.
-She was known as Bia which could be the short version of Bianca or “la bambina.”
+Bia de’ Medici was born in 1536 as the first child of Cosimo I, Grand Duke of Tuscany.
+She was known as Bia, which could be the short version of Bianca or “la Bambina.”
 The identity of her mother is not clear.
-Cosimo I and Maria Salviati (his mother) were the only people knew her identity who refused to reveal it.
-Though, both of them admitted her as the daughter of Cosimo.
+Cosimo I and Maria Salviati (his mother) were the only people who knew her identity and refused to reveal it.
+However, both of them admitted her as the daughter of Cosimo.
 During her short life, she was deeply loved by her father and grandmother, also probably by her stepmother (Elenora of Toledo).

-In contrary to her short life, Bianca became immortal with the painting of Agnolo Bronzino, which commissioned by Cosimo I after her death.
-On the painting, Bia wears a medallion with her father’s profile to emphasize her link to the family, like every admitted illegitimate de’ Medici child.
-Also, she wears pearls on the portrait which were often worn by legitimate female members of the family, probably to emphasize the importance of the Bianca.
+Contrary to her short life, Bianca became immortal with the painting of Agnolo Bronzino, which was commissioned by Cosimo I after her death.
+In the painting, Bia wears a medallion with her father’s profile to emphasize her link to the family, like every admitted illegitimate de’ Medici child.
+Also, she wears pearls in the portrait, which were often worn by legitimate female members of the family, probably to emphasize the importance of Bianca.
 Moreover, even though it was not an official portrait, it stayed in the private family rooms as a reminder of the beloved child.

 Currently, the portrait is exhibited in the Galleria degli Uffizi in Florence as one of the most famous works of Bronzino and continues to inspire modern artists.